MONTH OF BIRTH: Oct. 2013

 MONTH OF BIRTH: Apr.
 2006

-At one time, our Emma lived with her mother, father, and baby brother in a very poor village in Guangling county in Shanxi province of China.
+At one time, our Emma lived with her mother, father, and baby brother in a very poor village.
 Her family suffered a tragedy when a huge storm destroyed their home.
 This left Emma’s mother emotionally scarred and she began to act completely irrationally.
 She had to be medicated and kept under constant care.
 Eventually, Emma’s father could no longer handle the tremendous family pressure and decided to commit suicide by drinking poison.
 By the time doctors arrived, it was too late.

 From that point on, Emma’s grandmother took both of the children in and became the main supporter of the family.
 She would go to the fields to work all day in order to be given food for Emma and Tyler.
 Grandmother had no child care so she had to lock the children in the mud house alone all day until she returned.
 Emma, just a baby herself at 3 years old, had to care for her little brother.
 This went on for some time until we were told of their suffering.
 We brought Emma home to Living Hope in April of 2010.
 Then in September of 2012, we were able to bring Tyler home as well.

 The grandmother is so very thankful for the love and care for her precious grandchildren.
 She now has hope for their future.
 Emma is able to visit her grandmother when school is on holiday.
 Our Emma is pure love, a beautiful girl both inside and out!
 She is now in high school, and she sure will have a beautiful future.

 Tyler’s mother suffered a mental breakdown resulting in her abandoning him and his sister, Emma.
 Soon after, their father drank poison to end his own life.
 The children went to stay with their poor grandmother who worked in the fields trying to earn enough to feed the kids.
 Without child care available, she had to lock Emma and Tyler inside the mud house alone all day long.